yunusey/ghostty/CONTRIBUTING.md

 > not open a WIP pull request to discuss a feature.
 Instead, use a discussion
 > and link to your branch.

+# Developer Guide

+> [!NOTE]
+>
+> **The remainder of this file is dedicated to developers actively
+> working on Ghostty.** If you're a user reporting an issue, you can
+> ignore the rest of this document.

+## Input Stack Testing

+The input stack is the part of the codebase that starts with a key event and ends with text encoding being sent to the pty (it does not include _rendering_ the text, which is part of the font or rendering stack).

+If you modify any part of the input stack, you must manually verify all the following input cases work properly.
+We unfortunately do not automate this in any way, but if we can do that one day that'd save a LOT of grief and time.

+Note: this list may not be exhaustive, I'm still working on it.

+### Linux IME

+IME (Input Method Editors) are a common source of bugs in the input stack, especially on Linux since there are multiple different IME systems interacting with different windowing systems and application frameworks all written by different organizations.

+The following matrix should be tested to ensure that all IME input works
+properly:

+1. Wayland, X11
+2. ibus, fcitx, none
+3. Dead key input (e.g. Spanish), CJK (e.g. Japanese), Emoji, Unicode Hex
+4. ibus versions: 1.5.29, 1.5.30, 1.5.31 (each exhibit slightly different behaviors)

+> [!NOTE]
+>
+> This is a **work in progress**.
+I'm still working on this list and it
+> is not complete.
+As I find more test cases, I will add them here.

+#### Dead Key Input

+Set your keyboard layout to "Spanish" (or another layout that uses dead keys).

+1. Launch Ghostty
+2. Press `'`
+3. Press `a`
+4. Verify that `á` is displayed

+Note that the dead key may or may not show a preedit state visually.
+For ibus and fcitx it does but for the "none" case it does not.
+Importantly, the text should be correct when it is sent to the pty.

+We should also test canceling dead key input:

+1. Launch Ghostty
+2. Press `'`
+3. Press escape
+4. Press `a`
+5. Verify that `a` is displayed (no diacritic)

+#### CJK Input

+Configure fcitx or ibus with a keyboard layout like Japanese or Mozc.
+The exact layout doesn't matter.

+1. Launch Ghostty
+2. Press `Ctrl+Shift` to switch to "Hiragana"
+3. On a US physical layout, type: `konn`, you should see `こん` in preedit.
+4. Press `Enter`
+5. Verify that `こん` is displayed in the terminal.

+We should also test switching input methods while preedit is active, which should commit the text:

+1. Launch Ghostty
+2. Press `Ctrl+Shift` to switch to "Hiragana"
+3. On a US physical layout, type: `konn`, you should see `こん` in preedit.
+4. Press `Ctrl+Shift` to switch to another layout (any)
+5. Verify that `こん` is displayed in the terminal as committed text.

 ## Nix Virtual Machines

 Several Nix virtual machine definitions are provided by the project for testing